Close Encounters of the Third Kind: Themes

-Film critic Charlene Engel observed Close Encounters "suggests that humankind has reached the point where it is ready to enter the community of the cosmos.
+Film critic Charlene Engel observed:Close Encounters suggests that humankind has reached the point where it is ready to enter the community of the cosmos.
 While it is a computer which makes the final musical conversation with the extraterrestrial guests possible, the characteristics bringing Neary to make his way to Devils Tower have little to do with technical expertise or computer literacy.
-These are virtues taught in schools that will be evolved in the 21st century."
+These are virtues taught in schools that will be evolved in the 21st century.
 The film also evokes typical science fiction archetypes and motifs.
 The film portrays new technologies as a natural and expected outcome of human development and indication of health and growth.

 Other critics found a variety of Judeo-Christian analogies.
-Devils Tower parallels Mount Sinai, the extraterrestrials as God and Roy Neary as Moses.
-Cecil B. DeMille's The Ten Commandments is seen on television at the Neary household.
-Some found close relations between Elijah and Roy; Elijah was taken into a "chariot of fire", akin to Roy going in the UFO.
-Climbing Devils Tower behind the faltering Jillian, Neary exhorts Jillian to keep moving and not to look back, similar to Lot's wife who looked back at Sodom and turned into a pillar of salt.
+Devils Tower parallels Mount Sinai, the extraterrestrials as God, and Roy Neary as Moses.
+Cecil B. DeMille's The Ten Commandments is on television at the Neary household.
+Some found close relations between Elijah and Roy; Elijah was taken into a "chariot of fire", akin to Roy boarding the UFO.
+Climbing Devils Tower behind the faltering Jillian, Roy exhorts Jillian to keep moving and not to look back, a contrast to Lot's wife, who looked back at Sodom and turned into a pillar of salt.
 Spielberg explained, "I wanted to make Close Encounters a very accessible story about the everyday individual who has a sighting that overturns his life, and throws it into complete upheaval as he starts to become more and more obsessed with this experience."

 Roy's wife Ronnie attempts to hide the sunburn caused by Roy's exposure to the UFOs and wants him to forget his encounter with them.
 She is embarrassed and bewildered by what has happened to him and desperately wants her ordinary life back.
 The expression of his lost life is seen when he is sculpting a huge model of Devils Tower in his living room, with his family deserting him.
 Roy's obsession with an idea implanted by an extraterrestrial intelligence, his construction of the model, and his gradual loss of contact with his wife, mimic the events in the short story "Dulcie and Decorum" (1955) by Damon Knight.